makarand1312/False-Alarm-Detection/README.md

 Problems like standard scaling, categorical data and missing values were handled with appropriate techniques.

-Then, we used NB model to make a classifier with first five column as independent columns and dangerous column as dependent/target column.
+Then, we used Logistic model to make a classifier with first five column as independent columns and dangerous column as dependent/target column.

 Now whenever, there is a leakage and the alarm rings, the data is sent to us and we predict if it is dangerous or not.
 If found dangerous then only the team is called to sanitize the place and fix the leak.
 This saved a lot of money for the company.